NEW THIS YEAR

 The administration of the competition at each institution is left to the discretion of the faculty sponsor(s) within the guidelines set forth in this document.
 Work on the competition should be structured over the course of one semester during the 2018-2019 academic year.

-Faculty who wish to enroll students must complete an online Registration Form (available at www.acsa-arch.org/competitions) by April 3, 2019.
-Complete a form for each individual student or team of students participating.
-Students or teams wishing to enter the competition on their own must have a faculty sponsor, who should complete the form.
-There is no entry or submission fee required to participate in the competition.
-Each registered student and faculty sponsor will receive a confirmation email that will include information on how to upload your final submission online.
+A faculty sponsor is required to enroll students by completing an online registration form prior to the registration deadline of April 3, 2019.
+Complete one online form for each individual student or team of students participating.
+Students or teams wishing to enter the competition on their own must have a faculty sponsor, who should complete the online registration form.
+There is no entry or submission fee to participate in the competition.
+Each student will receive a confirmation submission email that will include personal URL for final online submission.
+Students or teams wishing to enter the challenge on their own must have a faculty sponsor, who should complete the form.
+Please add the email address email@example.com & firstname.lastname@example.org to your address book to ensure that you receive all emails regarding your participation in the competition.

 Each faculty sponsor is expected to develop a system to evaluate the work of the students using the criteria set forth in this program.
 In addressing the specific issues of the design challenge, submissions must clearly demonstrate the design solution’s response to the following requirements: